Kchaitanya30/Processing-Geographic-Data/Managing_Attribute_data_and_layer_data/README.md

 In the integrated layer ( new_england_urbanized_areas_township_2010_aeac84_idty )

-Calcualte field on field IS_URBAN
+#### Calcualte field on field IS_URBAN
-Expression:
+Layer: new_england_urbanized_areas_township_2010_aeac84_idty
+Field: IS_URBAN
-IS_URBAN = Offland
+Expression: IS_URBAN = Offland
+Output Description: Assigns Offland values to the IS_URBAN field for classification purposes.

 #### Defination query
 IS_URBAN is equal to 1
 and
 Fid_new_england_urbanized_areas_2010_aeac84 equals to -1

-Outcome: It selects all the polygons that are unrbanized and points that are falling in the Offland
+Outcome Description: Selects polygons representing urbanized areas and the points falling in the Offland regions.

 It selects few rows
 For the IS_URBAN
 Calcualte Field
 IS_URBAN = 2

-outcome description: It Recodes the IS_URBAN field with 2 for Oflland collisions that occurred near a township area that was non-urban, and 1 for a offland collision that occurred near an urban township area.
-In the assignment description 0 for the non-urban areas but there are null values inthe field, they are changed to 0.
+Outcome Description: Recodes the IS_URBAN field with a value of 2 for Offland collisions near non-urban township areas and retains 1 for those near urban townships.
+Null values are converted to 0 to represent non-urban areas.

 #### Joining IS_URBAN field to the Offland layer
+Purpose: To attach the IS_URBAN classification from the polygon layer to the Offland collision point layer for further analysis.
 Tool: Join Field
 Input table: mass_trac_crashes_2010_aeac84_Offland
 Input field: NEAR_FID